 • What is Fresh Meat?

-Fresh Meat is an annual, four-stage programme that takes ordinary, everyday women and turns them into derby girls, skating for PRD.
+Fresh Meat is an annual, four level, three part programme that takes ordinary, everyday women and turns them into derby girls, skating for PRD.
 Completing the first two stages of Fresh Meat training is also a requirement for both men and women who want to rule the track as members of Team Zebra.
+Fresh Meat runs from February through to November.

 • How do I register?

-Registration for 2016 Fresh Meat is at the Morley Rollerdrome!
-Contact firstname.lastname@example.org for your info and registration pack.
+Registration for 2018 Fresh Meat is at the Morley Rollerdrome!
+Contact firstname.lastname@example.org for more info.

 • How much does it cost?